Phạm Ngọc Thảo: Undercover communist in the South Vietnamese army

 The U.S.-backed Diệm was passionately anti-communist.
 In 1957, he initiated an "Anti-Communist Denunciation Campaign" to root out Việt Minh members and their sympathisers.
 Thousands of people were killed or jailed, and in time Diệm's campaigns created more sympathy for the Việt Minh.
 Before 1960, various small-scale pro-Communist uprisings were taking place in the countryside.
 Thảo went on the run and hid in Vĩnh Long, worried that Diệm's men were after him.
 In December 1960, North Vietnam's Politburo authorised the creation of the National Front for the Liberation of South Vietnam, popularly known as the Viet Cong.
-The Vietcong were dominated by communists, but portrayed itself as a nationalist militant organisation, stating its aim to be the "reunification of the fatherland" with the overthrow of the "disguised colonial regime of the U.S. imperialists and the dictatorial Ngo Dinh Diem administration".
+The VC were dominated by communists, but portrayed itself as a nationalist militant organisation, stating its aim to be the "reunification of the fatherland" with the overthrow of the "disguised colonial regime of the U.S. imperialists and the dictatorial Ngo Dinh Diem administration".
 The creation of the Vietcong marked an escalation in the scale and organisation of the insurgency that developed into the Vietnam War.

 Thảo's Catholic background helped him to avoid detection as a communist.
 He and his brother were the only members of the family who were not anti-communist.
 The remainder of the relatives were followers of Diệm's brother, Archbishop Thục, who had been Bishop of Vĩnh Long during the war against France.
 Thảo was known to have a face that revealed nothing of his inner feelings.
 Thục's intervention helped Thảo rise in the Army of the Republic of Vietnam (ARVN).
 Thục put Thảo in touch with Trần Kim Tuyến, who was in charge of intelligence operations under Diệm's younger brother Nhu, who was the head of the secret police and controlled the ARVN Special Forces.
 Thảo began as a propagandist for various units of the army and for the secret Catholic Cần lao Party, whose system of informants and secret cells helped create the atmosphere of a police state and maintained the Ngô family's grip on power.